revaturelabs/interviewquestions/Java/OOP/ClassesAndObjects.md

 </details>

-8. how many object references are present after executing the following code?
+8. How many object references are present after executing the following code?

 ``` java